 Mobile investing saves money, time and accesses global markets easily.

-Elly Wan, Head of Business Development in Tiger Brokers New Zealand, provides six key reasons for taking up mobile investing.
+Cruz Li, Head of Marketing in Tiger Brokers New Zealand, provides six key reasons for taking up mobile investing.

 Smartphones have had a massive bearing on our lives – and it is little surprise that Kiwis are turning to mobile brokerage accounts in their investment portfolios.